kororaproject/kp-documentation/Development-Notes.md

 covers getting help and developing

 ## Creation of Contributers Documentation
-The creation of guidlines for thos that wish to contribute to the docs to be created.
+The creation of guidlines for those that wish to contribute to the docs to be created.
 This will cover:
 1. How To Contribute
 2. File Heirachy
 3. File Naming Conventions